paperless-ngx/paperless-ngx/docs/setup.rst

     This will prompt you to set a username, an optional e-mail address and finally a password (at least 8 characters).

-9. The default ``docker-compose.yml`` exports the webserver on your local port 8000.
-If you haven't adapted this, you should now be able to visit your Paperless instance at ``http://127.0.0.1:8000`` or your servers IP-Address:8000.
+8. The default ``docker-compose.yml`` exports the webserver on your local port 8000.
+If you did not change this, you should now be able to visit your Paperless instance at ``http://127.0.0.1:8000`` or your servers IP-Address:8000.
     Use the login credentials you have created with the previous step.